Dok4440/TCUBetaBot/TCURawScripts/README.md

 The `shell` files are pretty self explanatory, to start the bot; either select `option 2, 3 or 7`
-If you do happen to come across any problems running the bot, without having changed the `.sh` files or any TCU files that may affect your download, please contact Dok#4440 on Discord.
+If you do happen to come across any problems running the bot, without having changed the `.sh` files or any TCU files that may affect your download, please join [TCU's support server](https://discord.com/invite/bYGcGCCRr2).